-> certificate-based client authentication (mutual auth, where both server and
+> using certificate-based client authentication (mutual auth, where both

-> that use only server-side authentication, and if the client is using
+> implementations that use only server-side authentication, and if the

-> OpenSSL it will verify/accept the forged chain.
-The could effectively
+> client is using OpenSSL it will verify/accept the forged chain.
+The

 - A client is authenticating a server (server authentication)